Stein Henningsen

 PRECARIOUS MOUNTAINS

-Kunsthalle Recklinghausen, Precarious Mountains
+KUNSTHALLE RECKLINGHAUSEN, Precarious Mountains

 Exhibiting four videos: The Boat, Red Drum, No Footprints and Trapped.The videos were installed in a 300m2 space with the wooden boat as an installation.